 Chances are you are not going to have the proper equipment (or space) to do the job right and if you try the expenses are going to mount up.

 So you have a meeting with the homeowner and decide the best way to handle this is to install the wood with no finish and then finish the face after installation in order to save money.

 Many homeowners feel that risk is worth the savings however we disagree.
 The risk is that water will get trapped behind the wood at some point during the home's lifespan.
-When this happens the pine WILL ROT.
-There are no exceptions to this rule- if water stands on pine it will rot.
+When this happens the log siding WILL ROT.
+There are no exceptions to this rule- if water stands on wood it will rot.

-The reason every piece of literature on the subject says to finish all six sides prior to installation is that pine is extremely susceptible to rot.
+The reason every piece of literature on the subject says to finish all six sides prior to installation is that siding - especially pine siding - is extremely susceptible to rot.